claudioandre-br/packages/anatine/readme.md

 ```

 Known issues:
 - You need to install snapd-xdg-open on your computer `sudo apt-get install snapd-xdg-open`.
-Upstream is working to fix this.
+[1]
 - Tray integration.
-This is fixed upstream (not released yet).
+[2]
 - None should use the Ubuntu Software UI to install any snap package: it requires an Ubuntu Store account and it fails.
-- If you see an error like: "invalid system call", just do `sudo snap connect anatine:process-control ubuntu-core:process-control`.
+- If you see the error: "invalid system call", do `sudo snap connect anatine:process-control ubuntu-core:process-control`

+1. Upstream is working to fix this.
+2. This is fixed upstream (not released yet).